rprouse/HamRadioStudy/privacy_policy.md

 ## Contact Us

-If you have any questions or concerns about this privacy policy or Ham Radio Study, please file an issue in this repository.
+If you have any questions or concerns about this privacy policy or Ham Radio Study, please file an issue in this [GitHub repository](https://github.com/rprouse/HamRadioStudy/issues).
+This application is open source.
+Comments and suggestions are welcome.

 This privacy policy reflects our commitment to not collecting, using, or sharing any personal information through Ham Radio Study.
 We believe in offering a secure and private application experience for all users.